kubealex/libvirt-k8s-provisioner/README.md

 Size for **disk** and **mem** is in GB.
 **disk** allows to provision space in the cloud image for pod's ephemeral storage.

+**cluster_version** can be 1.19 or 1.20 to install the corresponding latest version for the release

 VMS are created with these names by default (customizing them is work in progress):

 	- **cluster_name**-loadbalancer.**domain**